The Ambitious Woman: 7 Habits Successful Women Have in Common

 It's difficult to maintain drive and determination if we never take the time to revel in our successes.

 Successful women celebrate-and share-their achievements.
-They are motivated by their triumphs, and they never let failures determine their self-worth.
+They are motivated by their triumphs, and they do not let failures determine their self-worth.

 Highly successful women don't neglect their need for self-care.
 They know time for rest, relaxation, and rejuvenation is imperative to their success.